Sinitic languages: Demonstratives

 Many Sinitic languages have three-way systems, but the three distances are not always the same ones.
-For instance, whereas Guangshan Mandarin has a person-oriented proximal, medial, distal system, Xinyu Gan has a distance-oriented close, proximal, distal system.
+For instance, whereas Guangshan Mandarin has a person-oriented proximal, medial, and distal system, Xinyu Gan has a distance-oriented close, proximal, and distal system.
 Gan especially has many varieties with a three-way system, sometimes even marked with tone and vowel length rather than just changing the term used.

 A small number of varieties possess even four- or five-term demonstrative systems.
 Take for instance the following:

 These two lects use tone change and vowel length respectively to distinguish between the four demonstratives.